Last Updated on

 Originating from England in the 18th century and celebrated as the National Dog of France, the history of this purebred is nothing short of glorious.
 The Poodle meets challenges head-on, learns quickly and excels.

-There are different sizes of Poodle (all considered to be the same breed), but for the Yorkie Poo, the Toy or Miniature is used to maintain a small size.
+This purebred comes in different size variations (all considered to be the same breed), but for the Yorkie Poo, the Miniature or Toy Poodle is used to maintain a small size.

 The Yorkie Poo Looks Like a Real-Life Teddy Bear